 Here’s my guideline about shamans: those who need to announce that they are shamans, aren’t.

 I want to be extremely clear about this as my own story continues to weave through my life.
-I have been fortunate to study with some amazing people, some of whom are well-respected Indigenous Medicine People whose skills are rooted in their culture.
-They went through significant training that began when they were young children.
+I have been fortunate to study with some amazing people.
+They went through significant experiences and/or training that began when they were young children.
 I have learned much from them, and what I have learned is for me to use in my own growth.
 It will never make me a shaman.
 I have had some amazing experiences both as a learner and on my own.
 They have been both significant and mystical, and they do not make me a shaman.

 I want to write about these things because they have the most importance in how I have lived my life and how I raised my son.
 I will write about them without telling the entire story of them, for, as with dreams, the more one says about them, the less power they have.
 And, their power is for me alone.
 It is their outcome and their effect upon me that concerns me most and the telling of the path I walk is only in support of that greater issue.